NicolaiRidani/django-cms/docs/index.rst

 See the repository's ``setup.py`` for more specific details of dependencies, or the :ref:`release-notes` for information about what is required or has changed in particular versions of the CMS.

-The :ref:`create_new how-to guide <installation>` provides an overview of other packages required in a django CMS project.

 .. toctree::